Introduction to Vaccine Exemptions

 Exceptions to vaccine mandates fall into three basic categories:

 licensed medical doctor.
-Some authorities can deny medical
+In some situations, authorities can deny medical

 exemptions even when recommended by a licensed medical